MaayanLab/clustergrammer-docs/docs/interacting_with_viz.rst

 Introduction to Clustergrams
 ============================
-Clustergrammer visualizes high-dimensional data as a hierarchically clustered matrix with colored tiles (red for positive numbers and blue for negative numbers) and row/column labels.
+Clustergrammer visualizes high-dimensional data as a hierarchically clustered matrix with colored matrix-cells (red for positive numbers and blue for negative numbers) and row/column labels.
 This type of visualization is commonly referred to as a heatmap or clustergram and this documentation uses these terms interchangeably; refer to `Eisen et al., 1998`_ for an early example using biological data.
 Clustergrams also typically use `dendrogram trees`_ to depict the hierarchy of row and column clusters produced by `hierarchical clustering`_.

 Heatmaps are powerful visualization tools that enable users to directly visualize high-dimensional data without the loss of information and interpretability associated with dimensionality reduction techniques (e.g. `t-SNE`_).
 For instance, columns can depict data-points (e.g. measured entities) and rows can depict data-dimensions (e.g. measured variables).
 In this way, heatmaps can visualize thousands of data-points in thousands of dimensions (e.g. data in thousand(s)-dimensional space).
 However, static heatmaps are of limited use for visualizing large datasets because visualization elements and labels become too small to read.
 Furthermore, static heatmaps prevent users from interactively exploring their data, e.g. reordering rows/columns.
 We built Clustergrammer to address these problems and to extend the capabilities of heatmap visualizations.